 Traditional identity systems typically fall into two categories:

-- Federated Identity: You can use an identity from one provider (e.g., your Google account) to log into another service (e.g., a news website).
+• Federated Identity: You can use an identity from one provider (e.g., your Google account) to log into another service (e.g., a news website).
 While more convenient, the core identity is still managed by a central provider.

 SSI fundamentally differs by placing the user at the center.
 Instead of a provider issuing and controlling an identity, the user possesses and controls their own identifiers and credentials.
-This often involves technologies like Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), which we will explore in Key Technologies in SSI.
+This often involves technologies like Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), which we explore in Key Technologies in SSI.

 The core principles of SSI, such as existence, control, access, transparency, persistence, portability, interoperability, consent, minimization, and protection, guide its development and implementation.
-We will delve into these in Core Principles of SSI.
+We delve into these in Core Principles of SSI.